ViniciusCavalcante2000/ViniciusCavalcante2000/README.md

 - 👋 Hi, I’m @ViniciusCavalcante2000 (Vinícius do Nascimento Cavalcante)
 - 👀 I’m interested in become a developer
-- 🌱 I’m currently learning Python, JavaScript, Portugol and Flowalgorithm
+- 🌱 I’m currently learning Python, JavaScript, Wordpress, HTML e CSS
 - 💞️ I’m looking to collaborate on simple projects where a can pratice and show my skills
-- 📫 How to reach me viniciuscavalcanterj@gmail.com and www.linkedin.com/in/viniciusdonascimentocavalcante
+- 📫 How to reach me: viniciuscavalcanterj@gmail.com and www.linkedin.com/in/viniciusdonascimentocavalcante
 - 🌐 https://viniciuscavalcante2000.github.io/Curriculobootstrap/

 <!---